FluffyBullet/Sodoku-challenge/README.md

     In addition, "_" was originally entered to show guesses required but not recognised as an integer.
 This was displayed as "0" instead - to be updated in rules.<br>
 <strong>09/09/22</strong><br>
     After displaying the puzzle or Sudoku mapping into PrettyTables, correct guesses were not being updated.
 Looking into this, I found the add rows was being added as a tuple rather than list.
 With the data being unable to be manipulated I needed to find a way to change the data.<br>
     I found a function within the PrettyTables library, allowing me to remove previous rows.
-With this, I can then re-type the data to the rows showing an update.
+With this, I can then re-type the data to the rows showing an update.<br>
+    For demonstration purposes, Test setting has been entered with all but 1 field entered.
+Difficulty setting == 99.
+Answer at B1 is 1.

 ### Library's used